4d/docs/docs/Concepts/classes.md

 :::note

-Since properties and functions share the same namespace, using the same name for a property and a function is not allowed (an error is thrown in this case).
+Since properties and functions share the same namespace, using the same name for a property and a function of the same class is not allowed (an error is thrown in this case).

 :::